-- (1) Fill out a postcard registration form and mail it to the Registrar of Voters' office.
+- (1) You can apply to register to vote at www.voteinfo.net. - (2) Fill out a postcard registration form and mail it to the Registrar of Voters' office.
 This is usually done by the registrant, although other persons are permitted to assist in registration and to transmit the affidavit for the registrant.
 The effective date of the postcard registration is normally the date the affidavit is received by the Registrar of Voters.
-However, if the affidavit is post marked no later than the 15th day prior to Election Day, it will be considered effective for that election if it is received in the Registrar Voters office by Election Day. - (2) Register in person before a deputy registrar (a citizen deputized by the Registrar of Voters for the purpose of registration.) - (3) The National Voter Registration Act allows registration through various agencies such as the DMV, Social Security Admin., Social Services Agencies, State Board of Equalization and others.
+However, if the affidavit is post marked no later than the 15th day prior to Election Day, it will be considered effective for that election if it is received in the Registrar Voters office by Election Day. - (3) Register in person before a deputy registrar (a citizen deputized by the Registrar of Voters for the purpose of registration.) - (4) The National Voter Registration Act allows registration through various agencies such as the DMV, Social Security Admin., Social Services Agencies, State Board of Equalization and others.
 For further information contact the Registrar of Voters.